About this listing

 Best for 1-2 persons.
 If you have a small kid it will also work.

-You are also welcome to relax, read and swim from our jetty.
+Summer: You are welcome to relax, read, swim or fish.

-If we are around we are happy to meet you and take a cup or coffee if you would like and give you ideas where to go and what to do.
+If we are around we are happy to meet you and give you ideas where to go and what to do.

 We are about 150 people living permanently on the island of Storholmen and we have lots of other friends that stay for part time of the year.
 Really a place to relax for yourself or together with a great friend.